-Note that for NFTs the take function only allows an integral amount of NFTs to be purchased.
-When calling deposit take for an NFT, the asset may end up fragmented in the pool, and a non-integer amount of collateral could remain in the loan.
-For such a loan to be considered re-collateralized and hence removed from liquidation, the debt must be fully collateralized with respect to the LUP relying only on the integer amount of collateral remaining.
-In other words, the liquidation criterion discussed in Section 7.1 is replaced with floor(collateralloan) · LUP > debtloan.
-When this occurs, the loan is moved out of auction with only floor(collateralloan) collateral, with the remainder fractional bit of collateral moved into the claimable collateral account of the price bucket nearest the liquidation price at that time.
-The borrower is issued LPB in that price bucket.
-This ensures that all loans not in liquidation have integer amounts of collateral in them, and that the total amount of claimable collateral, walled at the price of the bucket.
+When this occurs, the loan is moved out of auction with only floor(collateral{loan}) collateral, with the remainder fractional bit of collateral moved into the claimable collateral account of the price bucket nearest the liquidation price at that time.
+The borrower is issued LPB in that price bucket corresponding to the value of that fractional amount of collateral, valued at the price of the bucket.
+This ensures that all loans not in liquidation have integer amounts of collateral in them, and that the total amount of claimable collateral in the book is an integer once all loan liquidations have settled.

 In this circumstance, anyone may combine LBP and quote token to retrieve the full NFT.
 For example, if after an auction an NFT is split 50/50 between the 100 and 90 price buckets, and a user has 50 LPB in the 100 price bucket, they can retrieve the full NFT by redeeming their LPB and depositing 45 QT into the 90 price bucket.
 Because the liquidation mechanism ensures that there will always be integral amounts of collateral claimable across the book, Ajna provides a clean method for reconstituting and claiming entire NFTs by anyone willing to provide enough quote token, with the factional NFT holding buckets (and their LPs) receiving fair compensation.